 There is nothing wrong with this at all.

 In most cases, you are just going to want to make sure to start elevating a tent by using something sturdy and coming up with a plan.
 Whether this means buying a tent platform for camping or going with an elevated camping cot, the options are available for you to choose from.

-Here is more on camping safely – finding the right camping lantern, solution for camping with a baby, how to go camping with bears in the area, and how to find a great tarp for under the camping tent.
+Here is more on camping safely – finding the right camping lantern, solution for camping with a baby, and how to find a great tarp for under the camping tent.